trimstray/nginx-admins-handbook/doc/HELPERS.md

 ##### Proxy/rewrite without changing the original URL (in browser)

-  > Generally, this is not recommend (possible), because you're changing hostnames.
+  > Generally, this is not recommend, because you're changing hostnames.
 Browser security is tied to it, as is webserver configuration.

   > You can rewrite URLs within same hostname, but changing hostnames requires redirect or using a frame.
 You can change hostname only if you have the same backends under control.